Uri Blau: Career

 Blau is a member of the International Consortium of Investigative Journalists ICIJ.
 He is a member of the 2017 Pulitzer Prize winning team for the Panama Papers project, and contributed to other global investigations such as the FinCEN Files.
-As part of that investigation he co-produced the BBC documentary "The Settlers’ Billionaire Backer" about the role of Roman Abramovich owned companies in supporting settler group Ir David Foundation.In 2021 Blau led the Pandora Papers investigations in Israel.
+As part of that investigation he co-produced the BBC documentary "The Settlers’ Billionaire Backer" about the role of Roman Abramovich-owned companies in supporting the settler group Ir David Foundation.In 2021 Blau led the Pandora Papers investigations in Israel.
 Later that year Blau joined OCCRP as the Director of the Global Anti Corruption Consortium (GACC).

 In 2022 Blau joined Israel-based nonprofit investigative platform Shomrim as an investigative journalist and Director of Global Investigative Projects.

 Anat Kamm affair

 Background

 In November 2008, Blau published a story in Haaretz saying that the targeted killing of one of two Islamic Jihad militants killed in Jenin in June 2007 had violated a prior ruling of the Supreme Court of Israel.
 The ruling had "heavily restricted the circumstances in which they were permissible, effectively saying that killing should not take place if arrest was possible."
 The report reproduced two IDF memos classified as top secret, indicating that the IDF had ignored the Supreme Court ruling.
 Publications dealing with military affairs have to be submitted to the Israeli Military Censor; the censor approved the publication of this report.
 This fact would later be used as argument that no damage was done by the publication.

 Speculation began immediately about who Blau's inside source was.
 It took a year before attention focused on Anat Kamm, a former clerk in the office of a senior IDF commander.
 She had worked as a journalist before and after her military service.

 A week before Operation Cast Lead began (December 2008), Blau submitted to the censor an exposé revealing he had possession of IDF military plans for the Operation.
 At first, the report was approved for publication.
 Then, just before it was distributed the censor changed its mind and Haaretz agreed to withdraw the story.